JingweiDai/JingweiDai.github.io/index.md

 The topics that I am interested in include Economics of Information Systems, Sharing Economy, Innovation, and Digital Marketing.
 Methodologically, I am interested in employing causal inference, econometric methods, empirical IO, and applied machine learning to do research.

 When I am not working, I enjoy cycling, hiking, reading, volunteering, and accompanying my family members.

-I would apply to Ph.D. in information systems in 2021 fall.